pyoscx/scenariogeneration/README.md

 The xodr module handles the part related to OpenDrive, and does not (as of now) have a full coverage of the standard, please see coverage.txt for more information.

-The xodr module is also a xml generater, similar to the xosc module.
+The xodr module is also a xml generator, similar to the xosc module.
 It includes a number of automation algorithms which allow the user to easily generate the OpenDRIVE hierarchy.
 As a matter of fact the OpenDRIVE standard contains many geometrical dependencies, indexing, and complex structures, therefore a collection of automations (geometrical calculations and index linking), and road generators (to generate simple roads with different geometries and lanes) are included in the module.

 The most important automation functionality is the *adjust_roads_and_lanes* method of the *OpenDRIVE* class, which does two main things: